 Many of our large enterprise clients deploy TEKLYNX CENTRAL label management solution on a private cloud server with CODESOFT barcode label design software installed locally.
 Or sometimes, CODESOFT is also on a private cloud and label design users leverage RDP (remote desktop protocol) to access it.
 This enables secure label printing anywhere in the world.

-Since there’s no one type of cloud-hosted labeling that’s right for everyone, how do you know if leveraging the cloud is right for your labeling environment?
-While it’s not an exhaustive list of ways we see our customers leveraging the cloud, these scenarios are common use cases where the organization could benefit from cloud-hosted labeling.
+Since there’s no one type of cloud-enabled labeling that’s right for everyone, how do you know if leveraging the cloud is right for your labeling environment?
+While it’s not an exhaustive list of ways we see our customers leveraging the cloud, these scenarios are common use cases where the organization could benefit from cloud-enabled labeling.

 If you have contract manufacturers and suppliers.
 Your enterprise labeling software can be leveraged outside of your business by allowing contract manufacturers and suppliers to print accurate labels via a customized browser-based label printing interface.
 With contract manufacturers and suppliers, the value-add is taking away their ability to print incorrect labels.
 And you can quickly deploy label printing to contract manufacturers and suppliers, while still managing the process centrally.

 If you have a small IT department.
-Cloud-hosting your label printing system takes the burden off internal resources.
+Deploying your label printing system in the cloud takes the burden off internal resources.
 Centralized label management controls help system administrators coordinate licensing.
 System-wide settings can be defined in a single location and rolled out across your entire global organization.
 Browser-based access eliminates the need for individual workstation installations.

 Now, let’s get into the business benefits.